bbolint/ceu_data_engineering_1/Term2/README.md

 <div align="justify">

-# Term 2 Assignment - GDP models for Austria, France, Germany, Hungary and the United Kingdom
+# Term 2 Assignment: GDP models for Austria, France, Germany, Hungary and the United Kingdom

 ## Division of Labor & Reproducibility